 Sports Betting In Minneapolis

-As part of the twin cities, Minneapolis has 2 professional franchises that fans often like to bet on.
-There is currently no domestic sports betting options but that could change now that the PASPA act has been repealed.
-Until laws are passed and systems are in place to allow domestic sports betting, Minneapolis residents are allowed to wager with offshore sportsbooks that will accept their registrations.
+As part of the twin cities, Minneapolis has three professional franchises that fans often like to bet on with the Vikings(NFL), Twins(MLB), and the Timberwolves(NBA) all playing in Minneapolis.
+There are currently no domestic sports betting options but that could change now that the PASPA act has been repealed.
+Until laws are passed, and systems are in place to allow domestic sports betting, Minneapolis residents can wager with offshore sportsbooks that will accept their registrations.

 Sports Betting In St. Paul